mandeepcodetechniq/iOS-game-Tutorial/README.md

 bug.physicsBody?.isDynamic = true // *dynamic* sprite means move actions will control the movement of the bug (declared in touchesEnded(..) and not by the physics engine.
-If we set this as false, our code won't detect teh collisions, report it and make the sprites disappear anymore bug.physicsBody?.categoryBitMask = PhysicsCategory.bug // set category bug.physicsBody?.contactTestBitMask = PhysicsCategory.laserBall // collision with which category should trigger a response (by notifying the contact delegate) bug.physicsBody?.collisionBitMask = PhysicsCategory.none // which category of object should the bug category have teh physics engine handle contact with, like bouncing off.
+If we set this as false, our code won't detect teh collisions, report it and make the sprites disappear anymore bug.physicsBody?.categoryBitMask = PhysicsCategory.bug // set category bug.physicsBody?.contactTestBitMask = PhysicsCategory.laserBall // collision with which category should trigger a response (by notifying the contact delegate) bug.physicsBody?.collisionBitMask = PhysicsCategory.none // which category of object should the bug category have the physics engine handle contact with, like bouncing off.
 We don't want the balls bouncing off the bugs so we set it to none.
 ```

 Now the same code is added after setting the laserBall position in **touchesEnded(..)**,